reinh/notes/posts/2014-07-16-diff-lists,-cont,-yoneda,-and-free-monad-optimizations.markdown

 The problem is this: constructing a list by repeatedly concatenating onto the end has $O(2^n)$ performance.
 This is because each new concatenation must traverse the entire first list before it can add the second list.

-[^hughes]: Hughes, R. J. M. M. "A novel representation of lists and its application to the function “reverse”."
-           Information processing letters 22.3 (1986): 141-144.
+[^hughes]: Hughes, R. J. M. M. *A novel representation of lists and its application to the function "reverse"* Information processing letters 22.3 (1986): 141-144.

 The definition of `(++)` is